Justin, 48, was diagnosed with inoperable pancreatic cancer in 2013

 Unfortunately, following a CT scan it was apparent that the blockage was due to the pancreatic tumour pressing from the outside.
-A stent was fitted and CT scans undertaken before I was then referred to London Bridge Hospital to be told the devastating news which was completely shocking and out of the blue.
+A stent was fitted and CT scans undertaken before I was then referred to hospital to be told the devastating news which was completely shocking and out of the blue.

-From first seeing the GP to my first chemo was 3 weeks which was amazingly quick although it didn’t feel like it at the time.
+From first seeing the GP to my first chemotherapy was 3 weeks which was amazingly quick although it didn’t feel like it at the time.

 I was quite down about the cancer to begin with, but after a couple of cycles I read an article in the Telegraph which mentioned survival rates which were shockingly low.
 But I then thought about how I compared to the average patient – younger, fitter (now I had lost weight) and on a newer form of treatment, and this strengthened my resolve to beat them and not look at the statistics again.

 During treatment I tend to work at least 2 days a week and work almost normal hours during any breaks.
 I find work therapeutic and it stops me thinking about the cancer.
 Also my team and colleagues have been very supportive and help me stay positive.

 Initially I was told that the cancer was inoperable but after 17 cycles of Folfirinox, the tumour and the metastatic tumours in my liver had shrunk, plus they showed no signs of activity so I was referred for surgery.